 5. It can help treat skin issues

-Burdock root has long been used to treat skin conditions like acne, psoriasis, and eczema.
-The anti-inflammatory and antibacterial properties of the root can help resolve skin issues when it’s applied topically to the skin.
-One study from 2014 even found evidence that burdock root may help treat topical burns.
+Burdock root has also long been used to treat skin conditions like acne and eczema.
+The root’s anti-inflammatory and antibacterial properties can help resolve skin issues when applied topically to the skin (

 There’s limited or no research available on the pediatric uses of burdock root, and its safety hasn’t been studied in children.
-Because of this, you should never give your child burdock root unless under the supervision of a doctor.
+Because of this, you should never give your child burdock root unless under the supervision of your healthcare provider.

 Some potential risks of burdock include the following:

-- If you’re taking burdock supplements, take small doses only in moderation.
+- If you’re taking burdock supplements, take only in moderation.
 More research is needed to determine the safety of the supplement.

 - Burdock root is a natural diuretic, so you shouldn’t take it if you’re dehydrated.
 You also shouldn’t take it if you’re also taking other diuretics or water pills, as it can increase dehydration.